ApeWorX/py-solc-x/README.md

 ## Dependencies

-This library allows the use of multiple versions of solc, and installs them as needed.
+Py-solc-x allows the use of multiple versions of solc and installs them as needed.
 You must have all required [solc dependencies](https://solidity.readthedocs.io/en/latest/installing-solidity.html#building-from-source) installed for it to work properly.

 Versions `>=0.4.11` may be installed, however only versions `>=0.4.2` are supported and tested.